madgen/madgen.github.io/posts/2018-01-08-Comonadic-Cellular-Christmas-Tree.markdown

   extend f cm = fmap f (duplicate cm)
 ```

-I know it is not terribly interesting after I gave it away in the explanation,
+I know the definition is not terribly exciting after I gave it away in the
-but oh well.
-Perhaps the interesting bit here is the simple definition of
+explanation.
+Perhaps the interesting bit is the simple definition of `extend` in
-`extend` in terms of `duplicate`.
-In particular, `f` in extend does some form of
+terms of `duplicate`.
+In particular, `f` in extend does some form of reduction
-re duction from the *context* and this is applied over duplicate of a comonad
+from the *context* and this is applied over duplicate of a comonad instance.
-instance.
-Intuitively, extend's job is to apply `f` to each focus point.
+Intuitively, `extend`'s job is to use `f` to compute new focus points.
 This
-impleis that the function of duplicate is to encapsulate the instance within
+implies that `duplicate`'s function is to encapsulate the instance within itself
-itself with different points in focus.
+with different points in focus.

 OK.
 I know.
-That explanation was less than intuitive and slightly dizzying.
-So
+That explanation was less than intuitive.
+Let's see an instance
-let's see an insntance instead.
-The data structure of interest today is a
+instead.
+The data structure of interest today is a *zipper*.
+You can think of it
-*zipper*.
-You can think of it as a list with the concept of focus[^1].
-It is
+as a list with a focus[^1].
+It is defined along with helpful functions to
-defined below with functions to navigate it.
+change the focus point.

 ```haskell
 data Zipper a = Zipper [ a ] a [ a ] deriving Functor